 GG 651 Geomagnetism and Cosmic Magnetism (3) Magnetic fields of Earth, planets, stars, and galaxies; dynamo theories; paleomagnetism; terrestrial and lunar rock magnetism; planetary, regional, and local geomagnetic sounding.
 Pre: consent.
 (Alt. years)

 GG 656 Groundwater Modeling (3) Introduction to the finite-difference method; steady-state and transient groundwater flow in saturated and unsaturated media; applications to groundwater recharge and aquifer evaluation.
 A-F only.
 Pre: CEE 627 or consent.
-(Fall only) (Cross-listed as CEE 623)
+(Cross-listed as CEE 623)